 The Ultra course is an out-and-back trail race.
 The Marathon is a lollipop course (so to speak).

-station -25 miles into the race.
-The Ultra runners will now travel north back to the Taconic Skyline trail, going back the way they came and 26 mile Marathoners will head south toward HSV.
+station and 25 miles into the race.
+The Ultra runners will now travel north back to the Taconic Skyline trail, going back the way they came while the Marathoners will head south toward HSV.

 Max Elevation: 2,296 ft.
 (It’s not as easy as it sounds)

 Headphones are permitted, but please be respectful when entering an Aid Station and take them off.

 No littering!
 EVER!!